mareframe/vat/README.md

 `vat` is an interactive R package used with the [Atlantis](http://atlantis.cmar.csiro.au/) ecosystem model.

 An example of `vat` from the Icelandic Atlantis model can be seen [here](http://130.208.71.121:3838/vat).
-Note, that the model in that example is a moving Atlantis target.
+Note, that the Atlantis model in that example is a work-in-progress.

 To install: